 Sex: Dioecious.
 (All trees are either male or female).
 Male figs only produce pollinating fig wasps not seeds.
 Only female figs produce seeds.

 Fig: Bright red hairless (glaborous) with prominent bracts with hooked ends.
-Ripe female figs are eaten by locals as part of an “ulam” salad.
+The sweet ripe female figs are eaten by locals.

 Distinguish: One of the commonest earth figs in Borneo on Kinabalu and in the Crocker Range.
 Sabah.
 Less common further south. .